Taihō Kōki

 Taihō Kōki (大鵬 幸喜) was a Japanese professional sumo wrestler.
 He became the 48th yokozuna in 1961 at the age of 21, the youngest ever at the time.

-Taihō won 32 tournament championships between 1960 and 1971, a record that was unequalled until 2014.
+Taihō won 32 tournament championships between 1960 and 1971, a record that was unequaled until 2014.
 His dominance was such that he won six tournaments in a row on two occasions, and he won 45 consecutive matches between 1968 and 1969, which at the time was the best winning streak since Futabayama in the 1930s.
 He is the only wrestler to win at least one championship every year of his top division career.
 He was a popular grand champion, especially amongst women and children.
 After retiring from active competition, he became a sumo coach, although health problems meant he had limited success.

-When Taihō died in January 2013, he was widely cited as the greatest sumo wrestler of the post-war period.
+Taihō was awarded the Medal with Purple Ribbon in 2004, and became the first sumo wrestler to be honored as a Person of Cultural Merit by the Japanese government in 2009.
+When he died in January 2013, he was widely cited as the greatest sumo wrestler of the post-war period.